Cheap Mississauga car insurance quotes

 Mississauga car insurance rates are some of the highest in Ontario.
 InsuranceHotline.com makes it possible for drivers and families in Mississauga to find the cheapest auto insurance rates available today.

-We helped drivers like yourself save more than $7.3 million collectively in car insurance premiums in 2021 alone.
+We helped drivers like yourself save an average of $761* in car insurance premiums in 2023.
 Make today the day you join us in finding cheaper auto insurance rates by comparing Mississauga car insurance quotes today.

-*Represents the average saved by Mississauga, Ontario, shoppers who obtained an auto insurance quote on InsuranceHotline.com and transacted via our contact centre between January and December 2022.
-The average savings amount represents the difference between the shoppers’ average lowest quoted premium and the average of the second and third lowest quoted premiums generated by InsuranceHotline.com.
+*Shoppers in Mississauga who obtained a quote on InsuranceHotline.com from January to December 2023 saved an average of $761 per year.
+The average savings represents the difference between the shoppers’ average lowest quoted premium and the average of the second and third-lowest quoted premiums generated by InsuranceHotline.com.

 Frequently asked questions about car insurance in Mississauga